 This week’s Spoonflower Design Challenge is “Faux-Textured Wallpaper”!
 Influenced by my recent desert-themed designs, my texture of choice is...SNAKESKIN!
 And I do love how this design looks with that white mid-century modern couch!
 To check out all the entries, go to the Voting Page!

 A "folly" is a funny little whimsical building or structure built primarily for decorative purposes...So I thought it would be a good name for a new collection of funny little whimsical art prints I've been working on!
 These were designed as a triptych, and wouldn't they be wonderful altogether on a wall?!
 Would really love to hear what you think about these, since it's a bit of a departure for me but definitely something I will do more of!
 Stay tuned!

 Blue birds and blossoms for this week’s Spoonflower “Whimsical Wonderland Wallpaper” Design Challenge!
 I love all-blue designs, in case you haven't noticed!
 If you want to check out all the designs, link to the Voting Page here!

 My son saw my brand new butterfly pattern and said it was "trippy"!
 What do you think, is it trippy?
 Maybe not trippy enough??!
-I think I will call this one "Free Spirits", let me know what you think!
+I think I will call this one "Free Spirits", a nod to the free-spirited optimism of the psychedelic 60s!
+Let me know what you think!
 This design is now available to license and if you are interested to license it for your products, just contact me!

 When I'm working in my studio I often get distracted by little movements in the bushes outside my windows, usually caused by cute little gorgeous birds...So this new design is me trying to capture them in pattern!
 If you would like to follow along with more of my recent work, I invite you to check out my Instagram!